MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2024/Hack_NCState-2024.md

 ## Event Summary

-- What made your hackathon special or unique? <br>
-This year we collaborated with Code Black, a student organization aiming to promote diversity and cultural awareness in Computer
+- This year we collaborated with Code Black, a student organization aiming to promote diversity and cultural awareness in Computer
 Science.
 Code Black added a track to our event titled "Preserving Black Culture", where projects aimed to spread awareness and educate people about culture.
 By having this track in our event, a diverse group of students were able to tackle different problems revolving around diversity in Computer Science while learning things about Black Culture that they might not have known about previously.
-- Tell us about some of the cool features, mini-events, or workshops that your organizers put on. <br>
 - We had 5 workshops this year: Collaboration/Professional Networking Talk with Cisco, Research/AI Talk with Microsoft, UI/UX Talk with Code Black, and an AI/ML Talk with Google.
 Alongside these workshops, we had a Career Panel with all of our Sponsors and Partners where participants were able to ask questions about the tech industry.
-- How was **GitHub** featured at your event? <br>
 - All particpants submitted their projects using GitHub.
 Also, since we had many first-time hackers, our mentors were encouraged to teach participants how to use GitHub if they had never used it before.
-- *We’d love to see pictures if you have them!* <br>

 ## Event Metrics
-> Feel free to include any other metrics that you think may be important or applicable.

 | Attendees |First Time Hackers| Projects|
 |---------------:|--------------:|------------:|